 It should be noted that you, the resident, have to live in the building every day and see it every time you approach the front facade, so that personal color preference, if any, (especially for the body color) is an important factor to consider.

 4. When your materials reach me I will email you preliminary information as well as instructions on collecting color cards.
 After a full analysis of your materials I will provide you with several suggested body colors to consider.
-These colors will likely be culled from historic period sources such as paint brochures, house plan books and magazines. [to see how this is accomplished click here] I will also provide you with my “Color Testing Instructions.”
+These colors will likely be culled from historic period sources such as paint brochures, house plan books and magazines.
+I will also provide you with my “Color Testing Instructions.”
 These have proven very successful in assisting my clients in the color decision process.
 After you decide on the body color(s), I supply suggestions for several different detail color combinations. (trim and accent colors) These are sets of colors that “work together” to highlight major elements and show off the architectural style of the building and are based on historic color schemes in my reference materials.
 These include old painting manuals, paint supply catalogues and historic photographs.
 The colors I suggest will match readily available national brand paints.

 P.S.
 If you are reroofing or planning on renovating an exterior feature, a porch for example, I would be happy to offer suggestions to assist you in these projects as well.
 See the “Extra Services” section of the “Pricing” page.